open-cluster-management/assisted-installer-batch-deploy-tool/README.md

 # SNO Cluster Deployment

 ## Prerequisite
-You must have your VM hosts setup according to https://github.com/taragu/acm-ai-sno-tools/tree/main/ai_sno_test.

-## Create SNO clusters
-First, create an inventory csv file by following the example [`inventory-manifest.csv.example` file](https://github.com/open-cluster-management/assisted-installer-batch-deploy-tool/blob/main/inventory-manifest.csv.example) with the hardware information of your VM hosts.
+Before you start, please create an inventory csv file by following the example [`inventory-manifest.csv.example` file](https://github.com/open-cluster-management/assisted-installer-batch-deploy-tool/blob/main/inventory-manifest.csv.example) with the hardware information of your hosts.
 The first row of the file indicates the columns.
 Please keep this line and start a new line with the inventories.

-Then provide the addons you would like to enable or disabled in all VM hosts in the `acm-agent-addon.json` file.
+Then provide the addons you would like to enable or disabled in all hosts in the `acm-agent-addon.json` file.

+## Create SNO clusters
+### Greating manifests
 On the Bastion machine, run script [`create-manifests.sh`](https://github.com/open-cluster-management/assisted-installer-batch-deploy-tool/blob/main/create-manifests.sh) to create the SNO clusters:
 ```sh
 ./create-manifests.sh inventory/csv/path pull/secret/path private-key-path